 Is blueberry banana bread healthy?

 Blueberries are considered healthy by many medical authorities because they are packed with antioxidants.
 However, blueberry banana bread is probably less healthy versus just eating the blueberries by themselves.
-While it is delicious and full of blueberries, blueberry banana bread also contains a fair amount of sugar and butter.
+While it is delicious and full of blueberries, blueberry banana bread often contains a fair amount of sugar and butter or oil.

 Reference Sources